M4tiz/tictactoe/README.md

 * `gtest` does not compile with `MinGW`.
 This a` MinGW` bug.
 You need to deactivate pthreads for it to work (`-Dgtest_disable_pthreads=ON`)

-* travis gcc compiler has some trouble with C++11 and CMake (CXX_STANDARD 11)
-`final` was not recognized in one of my project.
-I do use GCC by default on all my projects but I use clang for travis because of that.